alalloway/MinneapolisPoliceStops/README.md

-# GIS5577 Final Project
+# Alysha Alloway: Minneapolis Police Stops and Neighborhood Demographics

-# Alysha Alloway: Minneapolis Poice Stops and Neighborhood Demographics
+## Created as part of a course at the University of Minnesota on Database Design and Administration